SFDO-Tooling/CumulusCI/docs/robot_new.rst

       Should be equal  ${contact}[LastName]     Rigby

 .. note::
-    This test will be discussed in further detail later in this documentation.
+    This test is discussed in further detail later in this documentation.